Molluscum contagiosum is a viral skin infection that causes raised, pearl-like

 In people with a healthy immune system, the disorder usually goes away on its own over months to years.
 But the lesions can spread before they go away.
 Although it's not necessary for a child to be treated, schools or daycare centers may ask parents that the child be treated to prevent spread to other children.

 Individual lesions may be removed with minor surgery.
 This is done by scraping, de-coring, freezing, or through needle electrosurgery.
 Laser treatment may also be used.
 Surgical removal of individual lesions may sometimes result in scarring.

 Medicines, such as salicylic acid preparations used to remove warts, may be helpful.
 Cantharidin is the most common solution used to treat the lesions in the provider's office.
 Tretinoin cream or imiquimod cream may also be prescribed.

 Molluscum contagiosum lesions may persist from a few months to a few years.
-They eventually disappear without scarring, unless there has been excessive scratching, which may leave marks.
+They eventually disappear without scarring, unless there has been excessive scratching, which may leave scars or discoloration.

 Problems that can occur include any of the following: